-If the job and execution plan on the page cannot meet your more complex application requirements, log on to the master node of the E-MapReduce cluster.
+If the existing jobs and execution plans cannot meet your more complex application requirements, log on to the master node of the E-MapReduce cluster.
 Here, navigate to the cluster details page where the public network IP address of the cluster master exists.
 You can log on to the master node through SSH to view various settings and states.

 You can quote these variables in the script, however, we recommend that you do not change them to avoid unexpected E-MapReduce errors.

-SSH logs on to the master with the following commands.
-Obtain the public network IP of the cluster master in the hardware information column on the Cluster Details Page.
+- SSH logs on to the master with the following commands.
+Obtain the public network IP of the cluster master in the host information column on the Cluster details.

 ssh -i private_key_path/id_rsa hadoop@server_ip_address